8go/TrezorSymmetricFileEncryption/README.md

             master passphrase used for Trezor.
             It is recommended that you do not use this command line option but rather give the passphrase through a small window interaction.
+    -r, --readpinfromstdin
+            read the PIN, if needed, from the standard input, i.e. terminal, when in terminal mode `-t`.
+By default, even with `-t` set it is read via a GUI window.
+    -R, --readpassphrasefromstdin
+            read the passphrase, when needed, from the standard input, when in terminal mode `-t`.
+By default, even with `-t` set it is read via a GUI window.
     -s, --safety
             doublechecks the encryption process by decrypting the just encrypted file immediately and comparing it to original file;